 How to hide your IP address: a complete guide

-For any business managing multiple accounts, protecting your identity is crucial, and that starts from your IP address.
-In this guide, we cover all you need to know about masking your IP and using a different one, from information consistency to datacenter solutions, proxies and more.
+For any business managing multiple accounts, protecting your identity is crucial, and that starts with your IP address.
+In this guide, we cover all you need to know about masking your IP and using a different one, from information consistency to datacenter solutions, proxies, and more.

-Why you want to hide your IP address
+Why do you want to hide your IP address

 IP information consistency

-Usually, the easiest way to trigger the security checks is to access an account with an IP address, which belongs to the area it was never previously accessed from.
-Thus, the rule of thumb when accessing your multiple accounts will be to keep the same IP address for any particular account as long as possible.
+Usually, the easiest way to trigger security checks is to access an account with a different IP address.
+Thus, the rule of thumb when accessing your multiple accounts will be to keep the same IP address for a particular account for as long as possible.

-Of course, keeping the same IP address for an account is not possible if you are using a dynamic IP address, which usually belongs to the ranges of residential IPs.
-In this case, make sure you access the account with IP addresses, which all correspond to the same city or state.
+Of course, it is not feasible if you use a dynamic IP address.
+In this case, ensure you access the account with IP addresses corresponding to the same city or state.

-VPN stands for a virtual private network, a connection type, which is oftentimes used by companies to protect their sensitive data while transferring it over the internet.
-However, VPN can be also used to change your IP address and make you seem like you are accessing the website from a different location and service provider.
-In order to get a VPN, you can either subscribe to a service or setup your own VPN server.
-In case, you are going for the service option, your provider will give you access to their client software, which you install on your computer.
+VPN stands for a virtual private network, a connection type that is oftentimes used by companies to protect their sensitive data while transferring it over the internet.
+However, a VPN can also be used to change your IP address and make you seem like you are accessing the website from a different location and service provider.
+In order to get a VPN, you can either subscribe to a service or set up your own VPN server.
+If you are going for the service option, your provider will give you access to their client software, which you install on your computer.
 You will then use this client to connect to a selected VPN server, thus obtaining a new IP address.

-You will not be able to open multiple profiles with unique IP addresses at the same time.
-You will have to work one profile at a time, which can be pretty time consuming
+You will not be able to open multiple profiles with unique IP addresses simultaneously.
+You will have to work on one profile at a time, which can be pretty time consuming.

 In most cases, a VPN server is used by hundreds or thousands of users simultaneously.
-Chances are some of them are abusing web platforms, which leads to the server IP being grey- or blacklisted
+Chances are some of them are abusing web platforms, which leads to the server IP being gray- or blacklisted.

-Conclusion: using VPN service might be beneficial in some cases when you need cheap access to a big pool of IPs located in different countries.
+Using a VPN service might be beneficial in some cases when you need cheap access to a big pool of IPs in different countries.
 However, VPN exit nodes are mostly known to web platforms and oftentimes blacklisted due to other users abusing the service.

 Recommended VPN services

 Generally, we don’t recommend VPN over proxies to Multilogin users.
-However, if you believe a VPN suits your needs better, here are two service providers we can recommend.
-Both have an excellent quality of service and customer support:
+However, if you believe a VPN suits your needs better, here are two service providers you can consider.
+Both have excellent quality of service and customer support:

-Keep in mind, that each time you switch a VPN server; you will have a different IP address.
-Therefore, in order to keep IP information consistent for a particular profile, make sure to use the same VPN server when opening this profile.
+Remember that each time you switch to a VPN server, you will have a different IP address.
+Therefore, to keep IP information consistent for a particular profile, use the same VPN server when opening this profile.

 Install the software from your VPN provider and launch it.

-Use the VPN client to choose the server to which you want to be connected to.
+Use the VPN client to choose the server you want to connect to.

-When creating a browser profile, make sure to leave the “Proxy type” field blank.
+When creating a browser profile, leave the “Proxy type” field blank.